finding whimsy in the ordinary: my journey through motherhood.

 Whether you’re in the thick of it with little ones, soaking in every moment with your older ones, or simply longing for more intention in your everyday life, you’re welcome here.

 When I think back on my own childhood, it’s not the grand events or picture-perfect moments that have stayed with me.
 It’s the simple things.
 Riding bikes until the streetlights came on.
-Eating popsicles on the porch, sticky fingers and all.
-Being surrounded by the smells of simple crafts, construction paper, glue, crayons, paint, or beads.
+Eating popsicles or ice cream on my grandparents' porch, sticky fingers and all.
+Being surrounded by the smells of simple crafts, crayons, beads, and snacks I was provided.
 Getting messy in the kitchen learning how to cook with my mom.
 Listening to grandparents read stories to me and my siblings.
 Running through the woods by our cabin and laughing with cousins while creating secret hideouts.
 Those memories—imperfect, ordinary, yet magical in their own way—are treasures I still carry with me.

 So, I’m choosing to release the pressure of “doing the most” and instead lean into the beauty of “just being.”
 I want my kids to remember a mom who was with them—not distracted by what others were doing, not chasing a version of motherhood that looks perfect from the outside.
 Just a mom who was present, loving them in the middle of the mess and finding magic in the ordinary.